Ridoineel/Quizy--with-pyintercon/README.md

 So copy client directory once for player( client)

-> By default, number of player (client) set as 1 in server/setup.py main function
+> By default, number of players (client) set as 1 in server/setup.py main function
-> So, change it to change number of player
+> So, change it to change number of players
 ___

+Quiz datas is in server/datas directory, json file.
+Add new quiz with json file

+___

 > #### If user quit game, you must be restart server before he can restart.
+Sorry, It will be resolved
 ___

 ### For server: